Mochaul/progfound2-assignment/assignment-3/README.md

 This document contains the description and general information required for completing the **third assignment** of Programming Foundations 2 course.
-The assignment is about creating a program for handling registration of park visitor in Javari park.
+The assignment is about creating a program for handling registration of park visitor in Javari Park.

 This assignment covers programming topics as follows:

--­ Code reusability
+- Code reusability
 - Inheritance
 - Programming by contract
 - Introduction to interface